India

 India is one of the world’s largest food producers and can feed its population almost without food imports.
 This opens up considerable potential for cooperation on modern equipment and digital solutions for the agricultural sector.

 As the country diversifies its foreign trade, more and more German companies are looking to do business with India.
 Important aspects here include the country’s western-oriented legal system, competitive wages and especially its sizable market.
-Resilience, risk minimisation and diversification are making the subcontinent an ever more attractive partner for business cooperation.
+The young, consumption-oriented population, the modernization of infrastructure, and the shift in global supply chains are making the country increasingly attractive.
+Additionally, local companies show strong interest in international business partnerships and knowledge transfer.

-Partnering in Business with Germany is open to managers from all sectors.
+Partnering in Business with Germany is open to executives from all sectors.
 Most of the Indian participants in the programme come from family-owned Indian companies, mainly from the manufacturing sector.
-Key manufacturing sectors include electronics, motorised vehicles, pharmaceuticals and medical technology.
-Many programme participants are looking for opportunities to sell their own products in Germany, others are interested in new technologies.
+Key manufacturing sectors include mechanical and plant engineering, electronics, the automotive industry, pharmaceuticals and medical technology.
+Many executives are looking for opportunities to sell their own products in Germany, others are interested in new technologies.
 The Indian government has been funding environmentally friendly and energy-efficient industries in recent years.
-The number of participants working in the circular economy and energy efficiency sector is growing.
+The number of executives working in the circular economy and energy efficiency sector is growing.

 The Indo-German Business Development Association (IGBDA) is providing opportunities for dialogue between former programme participants.
 Annual networking events and a wide range of smaller regional and virtual workshops for alumni help develop closer contacts with the German business community.